Jinx-PS/Windy/README.md

-# Windy Implementaion For Your PS!
+# [Discontinued] Windy Implementaion For Your PS!
 virus
+- This repository has ben discontinued and will not update, It will be open for read so you may update it yourself.

+## Info
+Ver: 3.4

 ## Credits
 - [Mintygingy](https://github.com/mintygingy) - [SobSeed](https://github.com/mintygingy/SobSeed)